 Casa Petra Vera is on six and a quarter acres of temperate high desert grassland-chaparral, punctuated by juniper and agave, 4700 feet up the eastern flanks of Portal Peak in the Chiricahua Mountains.
 It is bounded by state-to-federal lands on one side, and the ancient small oaks of Portal Peak Wash on another.
-The humbling view east sweeps the compass along San Simon Valley and the Peloncillo range.
-It is 3 miles from the mouth of Cave Creek Canyon, 8 miles from the American Museum of Natural History’s Southwestern Research Station, and 27 miles from thousands of acres of rhyolite hoodoos within the Chiricahua National Monument.
+A humbling eastern view sweeps the compass along San Simon Valley and the Peloncillo range.
+It is 3 miles from the mouth of Cave Creek Canyon, 8 miles from the American Museum of Natural History’s Southwestern Research Station, and 27 miles from thousands of acres of rhyolite hoodoos within Chiricahua National Park.

-Having experienced the pace and hurdles of working within nonprofit status, we are founding Casa Petra Vera as a simple co-proprietorship with transparent integrity.
+Having experienced the pace and hurdles of working within nonprofit status, we have founded Casa Petra Vera with simple co-proprietorship, of transparent integrity.

 In Search Of:

 - Tradespersons’ and artisans’ community-partnerships, with experience or interest in natural building techniques

-- Reduced cost or contributions of sustainable building materials such as - Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc
+- Reduced cost or contributions of sustainable building materials such as - FASWALL or Hempcrete IFC-type block, PaveDrain P-ACB/M, solar power equiptment, pumice/clay, reclaimed lumber beams/slabs, etc